project-flexos/asplos22-ae/README.md

-# Chrysalis ASPLOS'22 Artifact Evaluation
+# FlexOS ASPLOS'22 Artifact Evaluation

 This repository contains the artifacts, including experiments and graphs, for the paper:

-### Chrysalis: Towards Flexible OS Isolation
+### FlexOS: Towards Flexible OS Isolation

  > **Abstract**:  At design time, modern operating systems are locked in a
 > specific safety and isolation strategy that mixes one or more